The

 spread throughout Europe by coastal trade, especially Italy, where

-the instrument would undergo a great transformation during the Italian
+the instrument underwent a great transformation during the Italian

 Renaissance.
 These multi-coursed stringed instruments were of a

-that in Europe acquired the tied gut fret, easing the learning of
+In Europe they acquired the tied gut fret, easing the learning of

 intonation and furthering the chording capabilities.
 The mandolin